sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/05_installer/installer.md

 - `"unattended"`

 Provides a continuous, uninterrupted installation process from the moment the installer is started until the installation succeeds or fails.
 The user won't be asked to take any action.
-The installation process can't be completed while certain applications are running - e.g., [**Glue42 Enterprise**](https://glue42.com/enterprise/), or Excel/Word/Outlook, unless the corresponding [Glue42 Connector](../../../../connectors/general-overview/index.html) has been disabled in the `"artifacts"` extensibility point.
+The installation process can't be completed while certain apps are running - e.g., [**Glue42 Enterprise**](https://glue42.com/enterprise/), or Excel/Word/Outlook, unless the corresponding [Glue42 Connector](../../../../connectors/general-overview/index.html) has been disabled in the `"artifacts"` extensibility point.
 By default, an unattended installation will exit with a non-zero exit code when it encounters conflicts, but you can specify options for conflict handling.

 | Argument | Type | Description |
 |----------|------|-------------|